zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 Once you have your file saved, restart Icinga2, and check the web interface.
-Your new check will likely have an _Unknown_ Status in purple, just click on the check, and manually run it by clicking "Check Now" in the right most panel.
+Your new check will likely have an _Unknown_ Status in purple, just click on the check, and manually run it by clicking “Check Now” in the right most panel.

 With that, we can move on to the next check!